Code-Institute-Submissions/p2-bikers-world/README.md

     <li>Town</li>
 </ul>

-And, it comes with a mini forum for commuters to view incidents report by other commuters around the globe.
+And, it comes with a mini forum for users to view incidents reported by other users around the globe.
 They are arranged in these categories,
  <ul>
     <li>Theft</li>